Moor frog

-The male can be colored blue for a short period during the breeding season.

 The moor frog (Rana arvalis) is a slim, reddish-brown, semiaquatic amphibian native to Europe and Asia.
 Moor frogs are known for their ability to freeze solid and survive thawing.
 The frog makes use of various cryoprotectants i.e. antifreeze that decrease its internal freezing temperature.
 The species is distributed over a large range, covering a significant portion of Eurasia.
 Male moor frogs are known to turn blue temporarily during the height of mating season.
 This coloration is assumed to signal a mate's fitness.
-Moor frogs typically mate through multimale amplexus a form of polyandry.
+Moor frogs typically mate through multimale amplexus, a form of polyandry.

 The moor frog spawns its eggs in large batches in still bodies of acidic waters.
 Human-caused pollution is causing excessive acidification of habitat which harms egg health.
 The moor frog's habitat is also under destruction due to a variety of other anthropogenic means.
 The species has an IUCN listing of Least Concern.
 However, a majority of European states independently consider the conservation status of the moor frog to be unfavorable.
 The moor frog, like other members of Rana, is omnivorous and will consume anything that it can physically ingest.

 Description

-The moor frog is a small bog frog, characterized by a solid belly, a large, dark ear spot, and often a pale stripe down the centre of the back.
+The moor frog is a medium to large bog frog, characterized by a mixture of brown (back) and white (front) coloration, with small dark spots on the throat.
 The species is reddish-brown, but can also be yellow, grey, or light-olive.
 Common traits include white or yellow pigmentation on its underside and black stripes from its nostrils along the sides of its head.
 The Moor frog ranges from 5.5 to 6.0 cm long, but can reach up to 7.0 cm in length.
 Their heads are more tapered than those of the common frog (Rana temporaria), but the most reliable way to tell the species apart is by looking at their metatarsal tubercle, a small spur on the hind feet next to the innermost toe: in common frog it is soft and small, less than a third of the length of the innermost toe, while in moor frog it is hard and approximately half the length of the innermost toe.
 Common frog and moor frog also have different calls, and for a short period during the breeding season moor frog males may become blue in color, while common frog males at most get a faint blueish tint.

 The skin on their flanks and thighs is smooth, and their tongue is forked and free.
 Pupils are horizontally oriented, feet are partially webbed, and back legs are shorter than those in the same family of frogs.
 Males, unlike females, have nuptial pads on their first fingers and paired guttural vocal sacs.